Image of a team plotting a strategy

 Design your Brand Look

 A Brand’s visual identity is the first thing that people would recognize when you showcase your brand.
-It is the metaphor, the mascot, and the abstract concept that represents your value proposition properly.
+It is the metaphor, the mascot, and the abstract concept that represent your value proposition properly.
 Creating a strong brand identity and look depends on your creativity, but it has to resonate well with the core values that you have asserted.

 Brand Values.